GDGMelbourne/Code-Of-Conduct/README.md

 **If you experience abuse, harassment, discrimination, or feel unsafe, let a moderator know.
 Here is a list of the current admins and their Slack IDs:**

-* Aleksei Zakharov - @alexey
+* Luke Sleeman - @luke.sleeman
-* Ben Lee - @bl
+* Ben Teese - @bent
-* Corey Latislaw - @colabug
-* Danny Roa - @dannyroa
-* Eric Butler - @codebutler
-* Grantland Chew - @grantland
-* Haley Smith - @haley
-* Jake Wharton - @jw
-* Maria Neumayer - @maria
-* Ty Smith - @ty
-* Vince Mi - @vince
+* Tim Osmond - @tim

 *The role of the admins is to be an unbiased mediator, they will not moderate or edit anything written in the Slack unless it is required as a result of a discussed dispute.*

 ## Member Nomination

-To nominate someone to join the Android Study Group, fill out [this](http://asgweb.herokuapp.com/nominate/) form with your name, their name and info, and why you are nominating them.
+The GDG Slack channel is open to all who attend the GDG Melbourne events and everyone involved in the Melbourne Android and Google developer communities.
+To nominate somebody for membership or request membership for yourself, approach one of the organisaers at a GDG Melbourne event.

-This study group is for people actively involved in creating Android applications professionally.
+This Slack group is for people actively involved in creating application using google products.
 This includes people like software engineers and designers, and excludes people like journalists or recruiters.
-The admins will take into consideration the amount of time the nominee has spent working on Android (at least 1 year is ideal).
-Other helpful data points include the company where they work (if applicable), apps they have built, and their contributions to the Android community (via open source software, meetups, blog posts, etc).
-Membership is determined by a vote from the admins, who will then send out an invitation to the nominee.

-If there is any person you would like to keep out of the study group for any reason, message one of the admins.
+If there is any person you would like to keep out of the GDG Melbourne Slack channel for any reason, message one of the admins.

 ## Slack Etiquette

 ### Slack Commands

-Many members of ASG have this Slack open during the work day, or installed on their phones.
-Additionally, there are members in many different time zones.
+Many members of GDG Melbourne Slack channel have this Slack open during the work day, or installed on their phones.
 Please be cautious about using  `@channel` or `@everyone` and avoid it if possible.

 For tips and tricks or questions about Slack usage, check out #meta.